Aetolian League

-The Aetolian (or Aitolian) League (Κοινὸν τῶν Αἰτωλῶν) was a confederation of tribal communities and cities in ancient Greece centered in Aetolia in Central Greece.
-It was probably established during the late Classical or the early Hellenistic era.
-Two annual meetings were held at Thermon and Panaetolika.
-The league occupied Delphi and steadily gained territory after its victory there against the Gauls in 279 BC.
-By the end of the 3rd century BC, it controlled the whole of central Greece with the exception of Attica, Euboea, Boeotia and northwestern Acarnania.
-At its peak, the league's territory included Locris, Phocis, Doris, Malis, Dolopia, Achaia Phthiotis, Ainis, Oetaea, Ambracia and parts of Acarnania.
-In the latter part of its power, certain Greek city-states out of central Greece joined the Aetolian League such as the Arcadian cities of Mantineia, Tegea, Phigalia and Kydonia on Crete.
+The Aetolian League, also known as the League of the Aetolians (Κοινὸν τῶν Αἰτωλῶν), was an ancient Greek confederation of tribal communities and cities.
+Thermon served as its meeting place.
+At its peak in the 3rd century BC, in the aftermath of the Celtic invasion, it covered much of Central Greece and became one of the major powers of Hellenistic Greece.

+It was probably established during the late Classical or the early Hellenistic era in Aetolia.
+Two annual meetings were held, during the Panaetolika and the Thermica festivals.
+The League had a complex political and administrative structure.
 During the classical period the Aetolians were not highly regarded by other Greeks, who considered them to be semi-barbaric and reckless.
+However, after their victory against the Gauls in 279 BC, they emerged as a dominant state in central Greece and expanded by annexing several Greek city-states to their League.

+The league occupied Delphi and steadily gained territory during the 3rd century BC.
+At its peak, the league's territory included Ozolian Locris, Ainis, Oetaea, Malis, Doris, Phocis, Dolopia, Opuntian Locris, Achaia Phthiotis, parts of Acarnania, Cephalonia and Ambracia.

+In the latter part of its power, certain Greek city-states out of central Greece joined the Aetolian League such as Lysimachia in Thrace, the Arcadian cities of Mantineia, Tegea, Phigalia and Kydonia on Crete.

-However, during the Hellenistic period, they emerged as a dominant state in central Greece and expanded by annexing several Greek city-states to the League after their victory against the Gauls in 279 BC.
-Their League had a complex political and administrative structure.
-The Aetolian League fought against Macedon and the Achaean League in the Social War (220-217 BC), allied with Rome in the Macedonian Wars, but then fought against the Romans in an alliance with the Seleucid empire before losing its independence to Rome.
+The Aetolian League fought against Macedon and the Achaean League in the Social War (220-217 BC).
+It allied with Rome in the First and Second Macedonian War, but then, it fought against the Romans in an alliance with the Seleucid empire in the Aetolian War.
+It became a Roman client state in 188 BC.